Tea Around the World: Cultures, Ceremonies, History

 24 Tea Cultures of the world

 One of the most famous tea ceremonies in China is the Gongfu tea ceremony.
-Its name — Gongfu cha — translates into “making tea with skills” and stands for the ceremonial preparation of oolong tea and serving it to guests as a sign of respect.
+Its name, gongfu cha, translates to “making tea with skill” and often features oolong, prepared and served to guests as a sign of respect.
 The whole ceremony usually lasts 20–25 minutes with the last step being the actual drinking of the tea.
 For that, the guests hold the cup with both hands and drink it in three sips.

 The usual way is to make a cup of milk tea and then take a salt stone and stir it in the cup until it is salty enough for your taste.
 The salt stone is usually presented to guests as well rather than using ground salt which is considered manufactured and impure by locals.